Tooele Valley Railway: Description

-A large portion of the Tooele Valley Railway was a street running railroad, traveling through Vine Street until reaching Tooele Station.
+A large portion of the Tooele Valley Railway was a street-running railroad, traveling through Vine Street until reaching Tooele Station.
 The grade traveled out of the city until crossing a wooden trestle at the mouth of Middle Canyon.
 In later years the trestle was filled in with rock overburden to stabilize it.
 The grade continued along the mountain bench until reaching the smelter.
+At its steepest point the railroad reached a 2.4% grade.
 In 1937 a branch line was built connecting the line to the Elton Tunnel.
-The smelter closed in 1972, and the railroad lost its main revenue source.
-The railroad briefly served the Carr Fork Mine project during the late 1970s.
-Union Pacific Railroad's Warner depot which had served the interchange point between the Tooele Valley Railway and the UP, burned down in December 1975.
-The last revenue train ran on July 7, 1980.
-The line was abandoned by 1982.
-Reclamation of the grade was performed as part of the Superfund program.